 3. Edge Browser

-Internet Explorer is not dead yet, but Edge is going to give Firefox and Chrome some serious competition for best alternative to IE. Beating many of its competitors in speed, Edge has quickly become the “weapon of choice” of many IT pros sick of Chrome’s memory-eating nature.
+Internet Explorer is not dead yet, but Edge is going to give Firefox and Chrome some serious competition for the best alternative to IE. Beating many of its competitors in speed, Edge has quickly become the “weapon of choice” of many IT pros sick of Chrome’s memory-eating nature.

 4. DirectX 12